-Without doubt, eLearning provides solutions to typical face-to-face training problems such as schedule flexibility,expenses related to travel time and residence, and accessibility.
-Unfortunately, these benefits are countered by the steady decline in eLearning completion rates, a threat that companies have been battling over the last decade.
+Elearning provides solutions to typical on-campus education problems such as schedule flexibility, expenses related to travel time and residence, and accessibility.
+Unfortunately, these benefits are countered by the steady decline in eLearning completion rates, a threat that eLearning companies and advocates have been battling over the last decade.
 Elearning development managers must fully understand the factors that cause high attrition rates in order to properly address the problem and ensure high completion rates.

 2. Give them options.
 Managers can either implement a technology acquaintance session for all learners or offer the option to learners who indicate themselves to be new to the procedure.

 Problem: Unlike the typical classroom setup where there is face-to-face interaction between students and instructors, eLearners literally report to a computer.

 4. Reinforcement learning.
 Reinforcement learning can address this concern.
 A person's behavior, whether positive or negative, is reinforced according to the outcome of a specific action.
 In eLearning, good study habits can be reinforced by regular exams and timely feedback from the administrators.
 When an eLearner feels that he gains significant knowledge and skills, he is motivated to learn more.
 Another suggestion is to implement a flexible virtual classroom where learners can interact with one another as well as the instructor, as the group dynamics help foster motivation for learning.

 5. Get your learners talking!
 Encourage interaction between learners and also with the instructor.
 These social and the group dynamics will help foster motivation for learning.